“Anyone who stops learning is old, whether at twenty or eighty. Anyone who keeps learning stays young.”

 Throughout your life, you should strive to strengthen your hard and soft skills.
 Hard skills are teachable and quantifiable abilities gained through formal education or on-the-job training.
 For example, you can apply knowledge from courses like accounting, computer software, finance, and marketing in any workplace setting.

-Having Soft Skills Are Essential
+Soft Skills Are Essential In The Workplace

 These valuable skills enhance personal and professional development.
 You can combine hard skills with soft skills, like learning a new language, coding, or artificial intelligence (AI).
 They often overlap between your personal life and career.
 Billionaire Mark Cuban has studied machine learning and AI not only to better himself but because learning can be fun when you find your passion.
 Acquiring knowledge through reading opens up many doors toward personal fulfillment.
 Many of the leaders we most admire are exhaustive readers.